LaunchCodeEducation/lchs/src/chapters/strings/string-module.rst

+.. index:: ! string module

 The ``string`` Module
 =====================

+We've talked before about string methods.
+The Python language gives us another means of working with string data.
-Besides checking if a variable holds a ``str`` data type or whether a character is upper- or lowercase, we can also check to see if a character, slice or string contains letters, digits, symbols, etc.
+The Python **string module** provides several constants that are useful for checking to see if a character, slice, or string contains letters, digits, symbols, etc..
+To use these constants, we need to *import* the module into our code.

-The Python ``string`` module provides several constants that are useful for these purposes.
-To use these constants, begin with an ``import`` statement at the top of your code:
+Begin with an ``import`` statement at the top of your code:

 .. sourcecode:: Python
    :linenos: